Summer Bridge Program

 The promise and support of MCAS continues beyond the Summer Bridge.
 Participants have priority in scheduling weekly coaching meetings during the academic year.
 These meetings are held once per week for students to ask questions and voice concerns to their MCAS Advising Coach.
 Additionally, the full breadth of MCAS programs and events will be available throughout their time at RIT.

-Coursework – Students accepted into the program will be enrolled in Writing Seminar and one of two additional credit bearing courses, either Pre-Calculus or Intercultural Communications.
+Coursework – Students accepted into the program will be enrolled in Writing Seminar and one of two additional credit bearing courses, either College Algebra, Pre-Calculus or Intercultural Communications.

 Academic Support Initiatives – Time management comes down to choice.
 Good choices lead to better results, while poor choices lead to wasted time and energy.
 These initiatives supply students with the skills, tools, and systems that work together to help improve their productivity.
 The students will learn to accomplish more with less effort, and improve their performance while reducing stress.